 Allergy skin test

-The drops are left on your skin for 15 minutes before your doctor or nurse observes your skin for signs of allergic reactions.
+Your doctor or nurse observes your skin for signs of allergic reactions after 15 minutes.
 If you're allergic to cats, for example, you'll develop a red, itchy bump where the cat extract was pricked into your skin.
 The most common side effects of these skin tests are itching and redness.
 These side effects usually go away within 30 minutes.

 Treatments and drugs